bohnman/squiggly/README.md

 }
 ```

-`SquigglyConfig.asSourceMap()` will return a map of the config keys and paths where the key was retrieved like the
+`SquigglyConfig.asSourceMap()` will return a map of the config keys and paths where the entry was retrieved  that looks
-following:
+like the following:

 ```json
 {